veerannas/README.md/README.md

 ## 🧑‍💼 About Me

 I am an **Executive Technical Product Manager and Development Engineer** with over **15 years of cross-functional experience** spanning product research, product management, and full-stack software engineering at global leaders including **SAP, IBM, and Bosch**.

-My career uniquely bridges the gap between **strategic product vision** and **hands-on technical development** — allowing me to not only define what to build and why, but also deeply understand how to build it, scale it, and bring it to market.

 **Product Research & Management:** Led end-to-end product strategy and go-to-market execution for B2B SaaS and enterprise platforms, generating over **$30M in annual recurring revenue** and influencing **$42M in ARR** through data-driven roadmap prioritization, customer advocacy, and cross-departmental collaboration.
 Shipped **14 major features in 12 months**, driven **34% increases in product adoption**, and reduced onboarding time-to-value by **52%** through UX redesign and automated provisioning.
 My research background includes a **Graduate Research Fellowship at IBM Germany R&D**, where I conducted hybrid cloud security research across SAP, AWS, Azure, Google, and IBM ecosystems — identifying critical vulnerabilities and publishing a white paper on **Hybrid Cloud Security Concepts**.
 At **Fraunhofer Institutes**, I developed IoT smart grid systems, e-learning platforms, and manufacturing analytics tools, blending academic research rigor with real-world product development.